GRG2/cell-line-engineering/Format_RevisedREADME.md

         entries on the **Calendar**, these **...Reports** worksheets can be updated from the toolbar by *Data* / *Refresh All*.

-8)   Controlling and making changes to the worksheets: \[N.B.: These tips are meant to guide a user, not to serve as an Excel tutorial.\]
+8)   Controlling and making changes to the worksheets: '''N.B.: These tips are meant to guide a user, not to serve as an Excel tutorial.'''

     a.
 Whether you are using TransfectionTracker_v1221.xlsm or TransfectionTracker_v1221.clean.xlsm, consider saving a renamed